Amberimzyj/learngit/Readme.txt

 Git is a distributed version control system.
 Git is free software distributed under the GPL.
-Change usar's name is Amber.
+Change usar's name is Amberimzyj.